OpenSees Cloud

 So, if you are familiar with FEAP, these commands should look familiar.
 This post will

-focus on block2D
+focus on block2D.

 The basic idea is to define corner points for the block, then the command creates nodes and elements from the user-specified number of elements in the block.
 The command takes element specific arguments that are passed into each element the block creates.
 For example, to create a 10x6 mesh of quad elements with node and element tags each starting at 1, use the following code.